-The Level 5 Children's Care, Play, Learning and Development: Practice qualification will be assessed through a series of assessment activities.
+The Level 5 Leadership and Management of Health and Social Care: Practice qualification will be assessed through a series of assessment activities.

 - A portfolio of evidence will be used to gather assessment evidence for learning outcomes where opportunities in practice may not be presented through the business project.
 This will include areas from the mandatory and the optional units. - A business project will be used to gather assessment evidence for the majority of the mandatory content, as well as the optional units where achievable.
-The project will require candidates to: - Identify an opportunity for implementing a new or revised provision/initiative within the workplace/setting - Develop a project plan for implementing a new or revised provision/initiative within the workplace/setting - o Implement the new or revised provision/initiative - o Evaluate the outcome of the implementation. - The assessment approach will be finalised by the candidate delivering a final evaluation of their activities through a professional discussion held with an external assessor.
+The project will require candidates to: - Identify an opportunity for implementing a new or revised provision/initiative within the organisation/setting - Develop a project plan for implementing a new or revised provision/initiative within the organisation/setting - o Implement the new or revised provision/initiative - o Evaluate the outcome of the implementation. - The assessment approach will be finalised by the candidate delivering a final evaluation of their activities through a professional discussion held with an external assessor.